-Pain in the head region is called a headache, but there are hundreds of different kinds of headaches, depending on where the pain is located, what the pain is like, and the course of the headache.
+Pain in the head region is called a headache.
+There are hundreds of different kinds of headaches, depending on where the pain is located, what the pain is like, and the course of the headache.
 The most common kind of headaches are tension headaches.
 Other types of headache include sinus, menstrual, cluster, and migraine.
-Treatment for headache can vary, and some types of headaches respond better to certain treatments.
-If you experience headaches, see your doctor to make sure there is no underlying medical cause.
-Depending on the kind of headache you have, she may also be able to recommend one treatment over another.
+Treatment for headache can vary and some types of headaches respond better to certain treatments.
+See your doctor if you experience headaches to make sure there is no underlying medical cause.
+Depending on the kind of headache you have, they may also be able to recommend one treatment over another.

 Prescription medications are usually recommended for migraines or cluster headaches.
-Triptans were the first medications targeted for migraines.
+Triptans were the first category of drugs specifically developed to target migraines.
 These drugs include sumatriptan (Imitrex) and zolmitriptan (Zomig).
-They might be used as preventive medications, or to treat symptoms.
+They might be used as preventive medications or to treat symptoms.
 Talk with your doctor about which medications may be best for your headaches.

-If your doctor prescribes medication for your headaches, tell her about any other medications or supplements you are taking, to avoid any adverse interactions.
+If your doctor prescribes medication for your headaches, tell them about any other medications or supplements you are taking to avoid any adverse interactions.

-Cognitive behavioral therapy, or CBT, may be beneficial for some patients.
+Cognitive behavioral therapy (CBT) may be beneficial for some patients.
 CBT is a kind of talk therapy that enables patients to identify and deal with stressors.
 Stress management techniques, reframing situations and symptoms, and changing dysfunctional thought patterns are all part of CBT.

 Make sure you are eating regularly.
 Skipping meals can cause low blood sugar and headaches.

 Stay physically active.
-If your headaches are caused by stress, physical activity can reduce stress.
-The University of Maryland Medical Center also states that aerobic activity may help prevent migraines.
-Before starting any exercise routine, check with your doctor to make sure it is safe and appropriate for you to do so.
+If your headaches are caused by stress, physical activity can help.
+Before starting any exercise routine, check with your doctor to make sure it’s safe and appropriate for you to do so.